polettix/ETOOBUSY/_posts/2022-01-13-pwc147-pentagon-numbers.md

 examples that we see that the inputs are only positive integers.
 To be fair, this is also in the original formulation.

 The difference here is in what to find exactly.
-While puzzle at [Projece Euler 44][] asks for a precise condition, here we're required to find the *first pair* to satisfy the conditions.
+While puzzle at [Project Euler 44][] asks for a precise condition, here we're required to find the *first pair* to satisfy the conditions.
 I see this as an act of kindness, because a lot of solutions around actually arrive to the right